denisgriaznov/MyoArmControl/README.md

 # MyoArmControl
 Research of mechanical control via myoelectrical signals using Myo Armband.
-Student work in Technical University of Liberec (TUL).
+Student work in Technical University of Liberec

 ## Targets
 - find optimal EMG signal filtering method (in accuracy and computational cost)